Lori Harvey Bares Abs In Skintight Black Crop Top Amidst Ongoing Diddy Romance Rumors

-Lori Harvey served up a smoldering dose of sex appeal on her Instagram page on Tuesday night and fans are loving it.
+Lori Harvey served up a smoldering dose of sex appeal on her Instagram page on Tuesday night, and fans are loving it.

 In the new series of photos, the 22-year-old model is rocking a skintight black crop top that shows off a sliver of her toned midsection.
 She paired the top with a matching pair of leggings and accessorized her look with delicate gold body jewelry slung around her trim waist.
 The daughter of Steve and Marjorie Harvey accentuated her eyes with dark eyeliner but chose a neutral color for her lips.
-Her hair is in a high ponytail that shows of her gorgeous facial features.
+She wore her hair in a high ponytail, showing off her gorgeous facial features.

-In the comments, fans appeared to have been entranced by the beauty of the photos.
+In the comments, fans appeared to have been entranced by Lori’s beauty.

 “You’re so pretty!” one fan wrote.